alidiusk/alidiusk.github.io/content/_index.md

 # Hi, I'm Maya Woodward.

-I'm currently a junior at the University of Pittsburgh.
+I'm currently a senior at the University of Pittsburgh.
-I'm majoring in Computer Science and planning to minor in Mathematics.
+I'm pursuing my B.S. and M.S. in Computer Science.
+I expect to finish the former May 2023 and the latter May 2024.
 I enjoy reading, beekeeping, music, singing, walking, and high quality coffee.

 I write a little bit.
 You can find my posts [here](@/posts/_index.md).